from a handpicked tutor in LIVE 1-to-1 classes

 Why are Addition and Subtraction Important?

 Addition and subtraction play a very important role in our daily life activities which involve counting such as billing at the store, buying groceries, traveling, speed of a vehicle, checking weight, and so on.
 It helps us understand situational-based problems.
-Hence, addition and subtraction are important parts of our life.
+Hence, addition and subtraction are important in our life.

 What is Multiplication Division Addition and Subtraction Called?

 Multiplication, division, addition, and subtraction are called arithmetic operations in Mathematics.
 Multiplication is represented by the symbol (×), division is represented by the symbol (÷), addition is presented by the symbol (+), and subtraction is represented by the symbol (-)

 What is the Relationship between Addition and Subtraction?

 Addition and subtraction are inverse operations.
 This means that we can check if our answer is correct by doing the opposite operation.
 For example, 9 - 6 = 3.
 Now we can check if our subtraction is correct or not by adding 3 to 6, 3 + 6 = 9.
 This shows that our calculation is correct.